Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 Read More From Toughnickel

 A Payoneer account is an obvious alternative for people whose countries are not covered by Paypal local bank withdrawal option, such as Nigeria and Jamaica.
 It is also a way to bypass the bad conversion rate, an addition of up to 3% on top of what Paypal charges for fund transfers.
 Remember, you need to save up for a bunch of things when you’re a freelance small business owner.

 - Make money with it: affiliate program and sign-up bonus

 Each new user receives a $25 bonus in just a few days of receiving $100.
-With your refer-a-friend link, you can make extra money for recommending Payoneer to friends.
+With your refer-a-friend link, you can make extra money by recommending Payoneer to friends.
 It's a good way to make extra cash, so what's not to like?

 - Lots of hand-holding

 This is my personal favourite.
-Payoneer has got very detailed and concise guides for freelancers on how to do just about anything, from getting paid, withdrawing money, finding the right app, to cash flow management.
+Payoneer has got very detailed and concise guides for freelancers on how to do just about anything, from getting paid, withdrawing money, finding the right app, and cash flow management.
 You’ll never feel lost.
 Or if you do, you’re just a click away from getting back on track.
 The newsletter is very targeted and the community is alive and robust with ideas.